 In 1998, Dan served as executive producer of the first magazine series dedicated to profiling the work of "cultural creatives": people who were launching their own non-profits to build a better world.
 The series was called 4 Stories.

 In 1999, Dan co-created FashionFinds.com, a pioneering online fashion magazine.
 Dan served as site designer and builder, writer, graphic designer, photographer and more.

 At the millennium mark, Dan relocated to Los Angeles, where he first developed TV programming.
 Dan also established Dan Cooper Media Strategies, a consulting firm providing local news organizations and others with unique talent training methods in intensive multi-day "team" sessions.
 And Dan founded Dan Cooper and Associates, a talent management firm.

 4 LLC is currently publishing a series of eBooks including Jacques Fath Designs The Red Shoes: A Fashionista's Guide To The Movie and The Making Of The Thorn Birds (Kindle Nook iPad).
 And 4 LLC is developing streaming TV projects.

 In the field of public service, Dan worked for more than 5 years as Special Consultant and Senior Producer for the New York City Police Department, creating a multi-award-winning series of constitutional law training films combining police action melodrama and TV news magazine techniques.
 The series starred Sam Waterston, Ken Howard and James Earl Jones, along with a cast of exceptional New York-based character actors and police officers (including Chris Noth and Rob Morrow).
-Dan also, in the 1980's, created a video called "Restoring Dignity: Frontline Response To Rape" that is still being purchased and used as a training tool for criminal justice and first responder organizations in the US and Canada.
+Dan also, in the 1980's, created a video called "Restoring Dignity: Frontline Response To Rape".